xgmitt00-220814/Type1toUnicode/README.md

 ![Prehled_AR_v040](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/4dafd779-fbe8-4540-8648-d66c8e9a8c9d)

 Je nejasné, proč všechny ty časopisy mají i v roce 2022 špatné kódování textu.
 Nicméně je/bylo to **Amatérské** radio a ten amatérizmus se holt projevuje i tímto způsobem.
-Nikdo nejsme dokonalý, i když u firmy, která se přes 20 let živí vydáváním časopisů, je to celkem... udivující.
+Holt nikdo nejsme dokonalý... možná když se firmě AMARO ozve dost čtenářů, tak to po "pouhých" 20+ letech konečně opraví.

 Opravný skript vzniknul v rámci diplomové práce "Skripty pro hromadnou úpravu fontů v PDF dokumentech" na [Ústavu telekomunikací](https://www.utko.fekt.vut.cz/) na [Vysokém učení technickém v Brně](https://www.vut.cz/).
 Tento český a anglický návod byl vytvořen vedoucím práce.
 XXXXXXXXXXXXX po obhajobe link
 Pokud vás zajímá, jak skript interně funguje, přečtěte si tu diplomku (slovensky) nebo anglický návod níže.

  # Before you start

 You're probably here because you have a PDF file with garbled text - it looks fine on screen, but you get only gibberish when you try to copy+paste it.
 There are many reasons why text encoding can be wrong in PDF files and Type1toUnicode can repair only one case.
 Using the script properly can become a time-consuming task, but you may spare yourself the hassle.
 Do you really need to permanently fix your PDF files?
 Or do you merely need to copy some text?
-If so, there may be another way: we've accidentally discovered **that [open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
+If so, there may be faster way: we've accidentally discovered **that [open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
 It's probably because Evince internally uses some sort of heuristics.
 Nevertheless, even Evince will usually correctly copy only standard ASCII characters (codes 32 to 126); special characters for foreign languages will still be garbled.

 If you don't need to preserve document's fidelity, text can be extracted via OCR.
 Each page is rendered as ordinary raster image (it's called "flattening") and then fed to OCR.
 However, most OCR algorithm still struggle with special and/or non-latin characters, so the extracted text usually contains errors.
 Also, vector graphics may not be preserved, depending on how smart the OCR algorithm is.
 That may significantly increase file size.
 Nevertheless, this approach is used in practice, for example at the Internet Archive.
-You can test this for yourself, some of the Czech magazines are hosted there:
+You can test this for yourself, some of the czech magazines are hosted there:

 https://archive.org/details/ARadio.PraktickaElektronika200703/A%20Radio.%20Prakticka%20Elektronika%202007-01/

 If you copy+paste text from their web-based viewer, most of it will be OK.
-But if you download the original PDF and open it Adobe Reader, the copied text will be garbled.
+But if you download the original PDF and open it in Adobe Reader, the copied text will be garbled.
 Apparently, Internet Archive internally employs ABBYY FineReader to flatten and OCR such problematic PDF documents.

 Our scripts can preserve 100% document fidelity, but the process is not universal and can become rather laborious.
-Here is a PDF sample before and after repair, provided under [fair use](https://en.wikipedia.org/wiki/Fair_use doctrine):
+Here is a PDF sample before and after repair, provided under [fair use doctrine](https://en.wikipedia.org/wiki/Fair_use):

 [T1tU_sample.zip](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip)

 # How to run the scripts

 There are actually two scripts in this repository, Type1toUnicode and opravAR.
 Both are available as Python sources and Windows executables (compiled with [PyInstaller 6.6.0](https://pyinstaller.org/en/stable/)).
 You will probably need only Type1toUnicode, although what opravAR does is explained below.
-XXXXXXXXXXXXXXXXX The executables already contain all the necessary libraries, so they run right out the box.
+The executables already contain all the necessary libraries, so they run right out the box.
 If you want to run the .py files, you will need following libraries:

 * pypdf				4.2.0			https://pypdf.readthedocs.io/en/stable/
 * jellyfish			1.0.3			https://github.com/jamesturk/jellyfish